saitejapoluka249/ai-distributed-marketplace/PerformanceReport.md

 ## How I Tested It

 I ran these tests on my MacBook Air (M-Series chip).
-Since I don't have multiple computers, I ran everything on `localhost` (my own machine) to simulate the network.
+I ran everything on `localhost` (my own machine) to simulate the network.

 I wrote a script called `evaluation.py` that automatically launches buyers and sellers at the same time.
 Each buyer or seller logs in and does 1,000 operations (like searching for items or checking ratings).